openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 ### Existing Curve Requirements

-This ecosystem places importance on maintaining backward compatibility with already issued cryptographic curves.
+This ecosystem places importance on maintaining compatibility with already issued cryptographic curves.
 To achieve this, the ecosystem could define the following:

 - Verifiers MUST support all curves from Cipher Suite 1 as listed in table 22 of (@!ISO.18013-5).
 - Verifiers MUST support all hash algorithms in table 21 of (@!ISO.18013-5).